COBA-NIH/Barczak_Collagen/DBP_Barczak_Collagen.md

 ### 5. Analysis of second set of images
 ### (i) Image QC and performing tiling and collagen quantitaion on a subset of images
-A second set comprising 34 images was received in Sept, 2022.
+A second set comprising 34 images was received.
 The images were subjected to a visual QC for their staining and scannng quality.
 All the images were found to be of acceptable quality for further analysis (i.e. no restaining / rescanning required).

 example image